Efficient 3D Gaussian Splatting with Axis-Shared Rasterization and Order-independent Transmittance: Introduction

+\begin{itemize}[leftmargin=*] \item \textit{\textbf{Challenge-1: Computational redundancy in rasterization.}} Most existing implementations adopt a pixel-wise mapping strategy, where each pixel is rasterized independently by a separate processing element (PE) in an accelerator or a CUDA core in a GPU.
+While this approach offers high parallelism, it ignores the substantial overlap in intermediate computations shared across neighboring pixels.
+As a result, many common terms are redundantly recalculated along rows and columns, leading to unnecessary multiply-and-accumulate (MAC) operations.
+This redundancy significantly increases latency or PE overhead, making rasterization inefficient.
+A deeper analysis is provided in \secref{sec:challenge_red}.

+\item \textit{\textbf{Challenge-2: Sorting scalability and pipeline imbalance.}} Hardware implementations of sorting often rely on parallel sorting modules~\cite{ionescu1997optimizing}, whose area and cost scale rapidly with input parallelism.
+Moreover, sorting and rasterization have inherently different computational complexities, $O(N\log^2 N)$ for sorting versus $O(N)$ for rasterization, posing challenges for maintaining pipeline balance.
+This imbalance is further exacerbated by large variations in the number of Gaussians per tile, which span up to two orders of magnitude in our profiling.
+Consequently, fixed-parallelism sorting modules either lead to resource underutilization on small workloads or cause rasterization bottlenecks for large workloads.
+A detailed analysis is provided in \secref{sec:challenge_sort}. \end{itemize}

+To address \textit{\textbf{Challenge-1}}, we propose an \textit{axis-shared rasterization} technique that eliminates redundant computations within each tile.
+The core idea is to compute common intermediate terms along the X- and Y-axes only once and then share these terms across all processing elements (PEs) within the tile.
+Each PE can then complete rasterization by simply combining the shared terms.
+This design reduces the number of MAC operations by $38\%$ while preserving high parallelism.
+As a result, it enables either lower latency under the same PE resources or reduced PE overhead with equivalent latency.
+Building on this principle, we further design a highly efficient PE array architecture for rasterization.

+To address \textit{\textbf{Challenge-2}}, we adopt a hardware-algorithm co-design approach.
+On the algorithmic side, we re-examine the role of sorting in Gaussian Splatting, which traditionally enforces depth ordering for transmittance computation and ultimately determines the decay factor for color blending.
+Our key insight is that the decay factor can be computed directly without explicit sorting.
+By recognizing the analogy between 3DGS and image composition~\cite{porter1984compositing}, and inspired by order-independent transparency techniques~\cite{carpenter1984buffer, mcguire2013weighted}, we develop a novel \textit{order-independent transmittance} (OIT) method tailored to 3DGS.
+This method, co-designed with the hardware, leverages a lightweight MLP to predict decay factors, mitigating workload imbalance while preserving image quality.
+On the hardware side, we introduce a unified and reconfigurable PE array that supports both rasterization and MLP inference, thereby removing the need for a costly sorting engine and sustaining consistently high utilization.

-In conclusion, we make the following contributions: \begin{itemize}[leftmargin=*] \item We identify unique challenges and opportunities associated with accelerating 3D Gaussian splatting, including high computational redundancy in the rasterization process and heterogeneous operations and pipeline imbalance incurred by sorting (\secref{sec:challenge}).
+In conclusion, we make the following contributions: \begin{itemize}[leftmargin=*] \item We identify two previously overlooked challenges in accelerating 3D Gaussian Splatting, \textit{(i)} computational redundancy in rasterization and \textit{(ii)} scalability and pipeline imbalance issues caused by sorting (\secref{sec:challenge}).

-\item We propose axis-oriented rasterization with a dedicated hardware architecture, effectively eliminating computational redundancy and significantly reducing the MAC count (\secref{sec:axes}).
+\item We propose an \textit{axis-shared rasterization} technique and a dedicated hardware design, eliminating redundant computations and reducing MAC operations by $38\%$ (\secref{sec:axes}).